Getting started7 min read

 • "Total market" or "S&P 500" or "total world" are all sensible first holdings.

-• Skip anything described as "actively managed," "thematic," "leveraged," or "high-yield" for now — higher cost, higher risk, no better odds.
+• Skip anything described as "actively managed," "thematic," "leveraged," or "high-yield" for now — more cost, more risk, no better odds.
+Exciting names, boring math.

 Step 4: Automate the next $100 (this is the real secret)

-The first $100 is a milestone.
-The next ninety-nine $100s are what build wealth.
-Set up an automatic recurring transfer — whatever you can sustain, even $25 a week — so investing happens without you having to decide each time.
+The first $100 is a milestone — frame it if you like.
+The next ninety-nine $100s are what actually build wealth.
+Set up an automatic recurring transfer — whatever you can sustain, even $25 a week — so investing just happens, without you having to talk yourself into it each time.

 This does two powerful things.
 It removes willpower from the equation, and it quietly enforces dollar-cost averaging: you buy more shares when prices are low and fewer when they're high, all without trying to time anything.